 The WHO yesterday warned that the US could become the world’s next virus epicentre, with 662 dead so far.
 March PMIs in the US followed the European, even as new homes sales contracted by 4.4% in February.
 Pattern.
 Dollar futures are down from their Friday highs and now trending at 101-102.

 Weekly oil inventories contracted by 1.25 million barrels this past week, based on API data.
-The commodity has stabilized at $24 and is awaiting further news.
+The A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... has stabilized at $24 and is awaiting further news.

 Meanwhile, gold has recovered nicely from week’s start and is currently at 1667, having attacked 1700 last night.

 Bitcoin is now completing a week of gains, receiving headwinds from yesterday’s US Corona package, and is currently consolidating towards 6700.